simon-smart88/shinyscholar/README.md

 #### common.R
 This file contains the data structure that is shared between modules and you can add extra objects as you wish. `common` is an [R6 class](https://r6.r-lib.org/) which is similar to a `list()` but items in it must be declared in this file before you use them in the app.
 Any type of object can be stored in `common`, i.e. dataframes, plots, strings etc. By default, all the objects in `common` are created as `NULL` but you may wish to change these to load a default value.
 Objects inside `common` are not reactive by default, but you can make them `reactiveVal` or `reactiveValues`, for example like `common$logger`.
 Objects in `common` can also be functions, for example in the demonstration app, `common$add_map_layer()` is used to add a layer to `common$map_layers`.

-#### R/run_module.R
-This function is designed to make it easier to develop modules by being able to run a single module in isolation.
-If your module requires objects from previous steps in an analysis, you can modify this function to modify the state of `common` so that the objects a module is dependent on are available immediately.
-For example, in the demonstration app, the function loads a raster image from a file when the module being run is from the plot component.

 #### Testing
 One test file for each module is created by `create_template()` and placed in `tests/testthat/`.
 It contains one unit test for the function which checks that it returns `NULL` and one end-to-end test which runs the app runs and that one of the objects in `common` remains set as `NULL`.
 During development of the modules, you should add tests to check the function runs as expected, returns errors when it cannot run and that the function runs when called from the app.